bsc-pm/nanos6/README.md

 1. `--with-libunwind=prefix` to specify the prefix of the libunwind installation
 1. `--with-libnuma=prefix` to specify the prefix of the numactl installation
 1. `--with-extrae=prefix` to specify the prefix of the extrae installation
-1. `--with-pqos=prefix` to specify the prefix of the PQoS installation
 1. `--with-dlb=prefix` to specify the prefix of the DLB installation
 1. `--with-jemalloc=prefix` to specify the prefix of the jemalloc installation
+1. `--with-papi=prefix` to specify the prefix of the PAPI installation
+1. `--with-pqos=prefix` to specify the prefix of the PQoS installation
 1. `--with-cuda[=prefix]` to enable support for CUDA tasks; optionally specify the prefix of the CUDA installation, if needed
-1. `--enable-openacc` to enable support for OpenACC tasks.
-Requires PGI compilers
+1. `--enable-openacc` to enable support for OpenACC tasks; requires PGI compilers
-1. `--with-pgi=prefix` to specify the prefix of the PGI compilers installation, in case they are not in current PATH variable
+1. `--with-pgi=prefix` to specify the prefix of the PGI compilers installation, in case they are not in `$PATH`
 1. `--enable-monitoring` to enable monitoring and predictions of task/CPU/thread statistics
 1. `--enable-chrono-arch` to enable an architecture-based timer for the monitoring infrastructure